NamitCodes/Study-Resources-for-Prob-and-Stats/README.md

 # Study Resources for Probability and Statistics

-This repository contains PowerPoint presentations for **Statistics II** covering Weeks 5-12.
+This repository contains ppt's (made more readable) for **Statistics II** covering Weeks 5-12.
 God tier notes for Week 1-4 are available on [Acegrade](https://acegrade.in/notes)

 ## How to Use These Notes